-There are many schools of thought, and concepts avaliable for practitioners to employ, this platform has curated a small selection of ideas, themes and concepts which the editors feel exemplify or convey important aspects of a considered spatial practice.
+There are many schools of thought and concepts available for practitioners to employ.
+This platform has curated a small selection of ideas, themes and concepts which the editors feel exemplifies and conveys important aspects of a considered spatial practice.

 This platform has been developed from over a decade of discussions, experiences and resource gathering through research, seminars and workshops.

 It is by no means comprehensive nor exhaustive, and takes very strong positions (which may change in the coming years), but offers links to further resources and platforms as a means of encouraging a more diverse spatial development practice for South Africa and abroad.

 If anything is taken from engaging with this content, the idea that one is not limited to a singular way of thinking, working or making is possibly the most vital message embedded in this website.

 For that, the editors suggest a series of reflective topics to think through as a starting point for considering additional ways of practicing spatial design in South Africa:

-Consider an approach to spatial design aims to make space for socio-technical spatial practitioners to occupy and recognises a missing set of roles in the current built environment eco-system, while connecting existing processes of non-professionalised space-making to the professionalised processes that are failing to ‘deliver’ the socio-spatial promises of post-1994 South Africa.
+Consider an approach that makes space for socio-technical spatial practitioners to occupy and recognise a missing set of roles in the current built environment eco-system, while connecting existing processes of non-professionalised space-making to the professionalised processes that are failing to ‘deliver’ the socio-spatial promises of post-1994 South Africa.